spaceship-prompt/spaceship-prompt/docs/config/intro.zh.md

 ## Configure your prompt

 The configuration file is a `.zsh` file, so you can use `zsh` syntax to customize Spaceship.
 You can use loops, conditions, custom functions or even source additional `zsh` files.
 It's up to you.
+You can use loops, conditions, custom functions or even source additional `zsh` files.
+It's up to you.

 Here's an example of a configuration file: